openSUSE/squinnie/Readme.md

 This software is not yet feature complete.
 More security sensitive contexts can be identified, additional relevant data collected and especially a graphical display of the collected data are on the whishlist.

+## Name Change

+This project was formerly known as "Hamster", but it turned out that a larger open-source project under that name already exists.
+Therefore it was renamed to Squinnie, one of the few rodent names not yet widely used in software projects.

 ## Authors and Contact